Birch: benefits, dosage, contraindications

-Birches (Betulaceae) generally grow in temperate and humid regions (Europe, North America, Asia) on poor and often siliceous lands.
-This is a tree that can reach a height of 30 m, with its white bark due to betulin, its main constituent.
-The leaves, sap, buds, and bark are used in Phytotherapy.
-The leaf contains at least 1.5% flavonoids expressed in hyperoside.
-Phenol acids such as chlorogenic acid, vitamin C, various minerals (including potassium), salicylic acid, betulinic acid, tannins, and various sugars are also found in the sap.
+Birches (Betulaceae) generally grow in temperate, humid regions (Europe, North America, Asia) on poor, often siliceous soils.
+They are trees that can reach 30 m in height, and the white color of their bark is due to betulin, its main constituent.
+Leaves, sap, buds, and bark are used in herbal medicine.
+The leaf contains at least 1.5% flavonoids expressed as hyperoside.
+Phenolic acids such as chlorogenic acid, vitamin C, various minerals (including potassium), salicylic acid, betulinic acid, tannins, and various sugars are also found in the sap.
 Birch is used in "spring cures" as a depurative.
-Thanks to its diuretic and anti-inflammatory properties, birch is suggested for the treatment of urinary infections, to help eliminate urinary stones, and to relieve pain related to osteoarthritis.
-It is also used against minor skin conditions.
+Thanks to its diuretic and anti-inflammatory properties, birch is proposed for the treatment of urinary tract infections, to help eliminate urinary stones and relieve pain related to osteoarthritis.
+It is also used for minor skin ailments.

 Other name(s)